fserb/canvas2D/spec/display-list-object.md

 }
 ```

-Applications will typically make their layout decisions before serializing a DLO to a JSON.
+Applications will typically make their layout decisions before serializing a DLO to JSON.
 E.g. an application may produce a DLO for common Canvas sizes, serialize and store them, and draw them directly for faster startup.

-> _**Why**: As above, drawing formatted text makes the text available to the application, extensions and the implementation, improving the accessibility of Canvas-based applications._
+> _**Why**: As above, drawing formatted text makes the text and its associated style information available to the application, extensions and the implementation, improving the accessibility of Canvas-based applications._

 Resources
 ---------